-There are a multitude of considerations one must take into account when planning a survey.
+There is a multitude of considerations one must take into account when planning a survey.
 Are you seeking feedback from customers that maintain consistent interactions with your company?
 What about former customers or potential customers?
 Will the feedback be used to isolate customer improvement opportunities?
 Are you hoping to compare your company’s performance against competitors?

 Along with meeting the needs of your survey objectives, determining the appropriate approach for your survey will also depend on the unique set of characteristics of your target audience.
 Before you design your next survey, evaluate the following: